Jim Finks: Later career

 On January 14, 1986, Finks took charge of a New Orleans Saints team that never had experienced a winning season in its 19-year history.
 His first move was to hire a new coach, Jim Mora.
 Success came more quickly for Finks in New Orleans than it had in either Minnesota or Chicago.
 In just his second season, the Saints won 12 games for their first winning season ever.
 Finks was named NFL Executive of the Year for the second time.

 When NFL Commissioner Pete Rozelle retired in 1989, Finks was the leading candidate to replace him.
 He was the only candidate put forward for the job by a six-owner search committee (Wellington Mara, Lamar Hunt, Art Modell, Robert Parins, Dan Rooney, and Ralph Wilson).
 However, a group of 11 newer owners who wanted more of a voice in the selection process abstained from voting, preventing Finks from receiving the 19 votes necessary to become Commissioner.
 Six months later, a second meeting was held and it ended with 13 votes for Finks and 13 for attorney Paul Tagliabue.
 At a third meeting, a compromise was reached by the two groups that would make Tagliabue Commissioner and Finks president in charge of football operations.
 However, Finks declined this position and Tagliabue was elected by an undisclosed number of votes.

 Death

 Finks died in 1994 in Metairie, Louisiana from lung cancer.
-He was selected to the Pro Football Hall of Fame in 1995.
+Jim Finks was inducted to the Pro Football Hall of Fame in 1995.
 Finks enshrinement was based substantially on achievements with the Minnesota Vikings, Chicago Bears and New Orleans Saints franchises.
 He had also previously built the Vikings and Bears into Super Bowl teams—and the Saints became winners for the first time in franchise history.
 His longest tenure was spent with the Minnesota Vikings.
-His son Jim Finks, Jr. authored the 2009 book COLORS: Pro Football Uniforms of the Past and Present.
+His son Jim Finks Jr. authored the 2009 book COLORS: Pro Football Uniforms of the Past and Present.